getgems-io/nft-contracts/docs/read-api-en.md

 ## How to get an API key?

 To create a key, go to https://getgems.io/public-api and log in using TON Connect.
+Access to the GiftAPI is provided upon request.
+Please contact the support bot on Telegram [@nfton_bot](http://t.me/nfton_bot)￼.
+In your message, include the address of the wallet for which you created the API key, and briefly explain which methods you need and for what purpose.

 ## Limitations
 - No more than 400 requests per 5 minutes from a single IP are allowed.
 If exceeded, instead of a response you will receive an HTML error page.